 The Bitter Pill 2017

 This race features several disciplines as well as requiring you to continually navigate.
 We are known for being able to really challenge experienced teams while providing a great race for the first timers.
-If you have never done an adventure race before, this is the perfect one to start with.
+If you have never done an adventure race before, this is a great way to get started.
 This was the first adventure race for about a third of the participants the past five years, so don’t be intimidated.

 Teams do not need support crews for this event.
 Outside of what is provided by the race organizers, teams must be self-sufficient.
 This is an adventure, after all!

-This year’s race may feature any of the following disciplines:
+This year’s race will feature the following disciplines:

 - Navigation with topographical map and compass